Mexican authorities find 20 bodies, some decapitated, in Sinaloa state

 US sanctions Mexican banks, alleging connections to cartel money laundering

-Authorities said the bodies were left with a note, apparently from one of the cartel factions – though the note’s contents were not immediately disclosed.
+Authorities said the bodies were left with a note, apparently from one of the cartel factions, although the note’s contents were not immediately disclosed.

-Feliciano Castro, the Sinaloa government spokesperson, condemned the killings and said authorities needed to examine their strategy for tackling organised crime with the “magnitude” of the violence seen.
+Feliciano Castro, a Sinaloa government spokesperson, condemned the killings and said authorities need to examine their strategy for tackling organised crime due to the “magnitude” of the violence seen.

-“Military and police forces are working together to reestablish total peace in Sinaloa,” Castro said.
-Most in the state, however, say authorities have lost control.
+“Military and police forces are working together to re-establish total peace in Sinaloa,” Castro said.
+Members of the public in the state, however, said authorities have lost control.

 Sinaloa has been gripped by months of violence fuelled by rival drug traffickers vying for control of routes used to produce and transport narcotics, including fentanyl, that are often destined for the United States.

-The groups are split between members loyal to Sinaloa Cartel co-founders Joaquin “El Chapo” Guzman and Ismael “El Mayo” Zambada.
+The groups are split between members loyal to Sinaloa Cartel cofounders Joaquin “El Chapo” Guzman and Ismael “El Mayo” Zambada.

 Zambada accused Guzman Lopez of kidnapping him in Mexico and flying him to the US in a private plane against his will.